 Khatsahlano Street Party

-In 2019 this free event is on July 6th and once again it’ll be the year’s biggest arts and music festival within the City of Vancouver.
+In 2020 this free event was scheduled to take place on July 11th and once again it was billed to be the year’s biggest arts and music festival within the City of Vancouver.
 However, the event was cancelled because of the coronavirus pandemic.
 In years when it does take place, festivities are usually scheduled to run on the Saturday from 11 am until 9 pm.

-In 2019 the Khatsahlano Street Party celebrates its eighth anniversary.
-The same as in past years, the event features free concerts with BC-based bands, street performances, artisan products for sale and gazillions of people.
+The Khatsahlano Street Party was supposed to celebrate its tenth anniversary this year.
+The event usually features free concerts with BC-based bands, street performances, artisan products for sale and gazillions of people.
 There are market stalls, food vendors, family-friendly activities and even a beer garden.

 Where and When

-In 2019 the street party happens on Saturday, July 6th.
-It starts at 11 am and the fun, entertainment and partying continues until around 9 pm.
+In 2020 the street party was going to happen on Saturday, July 11th.
+It would have started at 11 am and the fun, entertainment and partying would have continued until around 9 pm.

 TIP # 1: With tens of thousands of people attending, parking in the area can be a serious challenge.
 Take public transit if you can and avoid the immediate vicinity with your car.

-TIP # 2: There is a bicycle valet service on site and, being just a few blocks from the water and the Burrard Street Bridge, walking and cycling access via the False Creek Seawall is fairly convenient.
+TIP # 2: There is usually a bicycle valet service on site and, being just a few blocks from the water and the Burrard Street Bridge, walking and cycling access via the False Creek Seawall is fairly convenient.
 You can access the free bike valet on Cypress Street (between West 5th and West 6th) and on Stephens Street (between West 5th and West 6th).

 What to Expect at Khatsahlano